Mary Ainsworth: Anxious-avoidant insecure attachment

-Secure Attachment
+Secure attachment

 A child who's securely attached to its mother will explore freely while the caregiver is present, using her as a 'safe base' from which to explore.
 The child will engage with the stranger when the caregiver is present, and will be visibly upset when the caregiver departs but happy to see the caregiver on his or her return.
 In the United States, about seventy percent of middle-class babies present secure attachment in this study.

-Anxious-Resistant Insecure Attachment
+Anxious-resistant insecure attachment

 Children classified as Anxious-Ambivalent/Resistant (C) showed distress even before separation, and were clingy and difficult to comfort on the caregiver's return.
 They either showed signs of resentment in response to the absence (C1 subtype), or signs of helpless passivity (C2 subtype).
 In Ainsworth's original sample, all six C infants showed so much distress in the course of the episodes of the Strange Situation Procedure 'that observations had to be discontinued.'
 One percent of infants had responded with high degree of passivity and inactivity in a situation of helpless settings.